Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

-Attaining the upper bound $N$ on the number of bins at the equilibrium implies that there exists at least one equilibrium with $1,2,\ldots,N$ bins for the bounded support scenario due to \cite[Theorem 1]{SignalingGames}, and thus, a new question arises: among these multiple equilibria, which one is preferred by the players?
-Results in \cite{SignalingGames} show that under certain assumptions an equilibrium with more bins is preferable for both the encoder and the decoder for a source with a density supported on $[0,1]$.
-Accordingly, for more general sources, one can ask that \begin{itemize} \item if there exists more than one equilibrium, which one of these should be selected by the encoder and the decoder? \item to what extent can one argue that more bins lead to better performance? \end{itemize} Indeed, it is important to know whether in general a higher number of bins implies more desirable equilibria.
-If such a monotonic behavior holds for a class of sources, then both players will prefer to have an equilibrium with the highest number of bins.
-This also allows for a well-posed coding problem as one would like to design a coding scheme that is payoff-dominant for both the encoder and the decoder.
+Attaining the upper bound $N$ on the number of bins at an equilibrium implies that there exists at least one equilibrium with each of $1,2,\ldots,N$ bins for the bounded support scenario due to \cite[Theorem~1]{SignalingGames}, and thus, a new question arises: among these multiple equilibria, which ones induce smaller expected cost simultaneously for both of the players?
+Results in \cite{SignalingGames} show that under certain assumptions an equilibrium with more bins induces smaller expected costs for both the encoder and the decoder for a source with a density supported on $[0,1]$.
+Accordingly, for more general sources, the problem is to see how the expected costs of the players in equilibrium behave with respect to number of bins.
+This is known as the payoff dominant equilibrium selection property \cite{eqSelectionBook}.
+This also allows for a well-posed coding problem as one would like to design a coding scheme that is payoff dominant for both the encoder and the decoder.